FluxML/Mjolnir.jl/lax.md

 can only communicate with that block via normal inputs and outputs and explicit I/O (channels).

-In control-flow-free code this will mean that no data structure operations will turn up in the trace.
+In control-flow-free code this assumption will mean that no data structure operations will turn up in the trace.
 It turns out that this is _also_ true in code with control flow, since we can just infer data structure slots as if they were local variables (with some additional challenges).
 Just like in Jax this means we can elide those data structures and make things like XLA compilation possible.

 ```julia
 julia> function f(x)